ScratchEverywhere/ScratchEverywhere/README.md

 **Other Controllers:**  Enter Mouse Mode by holding L. Use the D-pad to move the mouse, and press R to click.

-## Discord Server

-Join https://discord.gg/Y2gf5vZHpJ if you need any help with Scratch Everywhere! or just want to hang out.

 ## Unique Features